pytorch/pytorch/docs/source/notes/windows.rst

        libraries=['ATen', '_C'] # Append cuda libraries when necessary, like cudart )

-Second, here is a workground for "unresolved external symbol state caused by ``extern THCState *state;``"
+Second, here is a workaround for "unresolved external symbol state caused by ``extern THCState *state;``"

 Change the source code from C to C++.
 An example is listed below.